What’s Happening?

 What’s Happening?
 NASCAR O’Reilly Auto Parts Series veteran Ryan Ellis is set to join Young’s Motorsports for 2026 and beyond, as…

-Ellis will play a major role in expansion for Young’s Motorsports as he brings along sponsors like TabloTV to the team’s new No. 02 Entry.
+Ellis will play a major role in the two-car expansion of Young’s Motorsports as he brings along sponsors like TabloTV to the team’s new No. 02 Entry.
 In 2024, Ellis had another solid year in the NASCAR Xfinity Series with DGM Racing.

 No. 1/No. TBA | Carson Kvapil | Jr Motorsports